OmenApps/django-postgresql-dag/README.md

 # Django & Postgresql-based Directed Acyclic Graphs

-The main distinguishing factor for this project is that it can retrieve entire sections of a graph in a single query.
-The trade off is portability: it uses Postgres Common Table Expressions (CTE) to achieve this and is therefore not compatible with other databases.
+The main distinguishing factor for this project is that it can retrieve entire sections of a graph with far fewer queries than most other packages.
+The trade off is portability: it uses Postgres' Common Table Expressions (CTE) to achieve this and is therefore not compatible with other databases.

 NOTE: Not all methods which would benefit from CTEs use them yet.

 NOTE: This project is a work in progress.
 While functional, it is not optimized.
 Currently, it provides numerous methods for retrieving nodes, and a few for retrieving edges within the graph.
+In progress are filters within the in order to limit the area of the graph to be searched.

 ## Most Simple Example: